githubEdit

 Cost per request

-Token usage
+Token usage (TPM/RPM)

-Azure OpenAI Metrics
+Azure OpenAI metrics and logs

 Infrastructure quick deploy commands